Visit the Master of Public Health page of the Burksy School of Public Health website to learn more about these concentrations.

 Generalist

 By drawing from a range of concentration competencies, Generalists dedicate their coursework to issues pertinent to their research and professional interests.
 To pursue these competencies, Generalists have the flexibility to learn from faculty members and complete coursework from across our established concentrations, which may include topics such as climate change, maternal and child health outcomes, health policy, nutrition, and more.
-Approximately a third of our MPH students choose to pursue the Generalist track and take full advantage of the program’s extensive and diverse selection of courses.
+Approximately one third of our MPH students choose to pursue the Generalist track and take full advantage of the program’s extensive and diverse selection of courses.

 Global Health